How Weavr works

 Program

-We have two types of Identities:
+We have two types of customer:

-Onboarding an Identity is not just a data-entry step-it triggers a due diligence process.
+Onboarding a customer is not just a data-entry step.
+It triggers a due diligence process.
 CorporatesCorporates Business entities that can be onboarded as identities on Weavr.
 Corporate identities represent companies and require Know Your Business (KYB) verification.
 They can have multiple authorised users and issue cards to card assignees. go through KYBKYB Know Your Business - the identity verification process for corporate identities.
 This process allows you to seamlessly and securely verify your business customer's identity.
 Weavr will ask users to submit the necessary information and documentation so that they can get approved by financial providers.
 (Know Your Business); ConsumersConsumers Individual persons who can be onboarded as identities on Weavr.
 Consumer identities represent individual customers and require Know Your Customer (KYC) verification.
 For consumers, the card owner and card assignee are typically the same person. go through KYCKYC Know Your Customer - the identity verification process for consumer identities.
 This process allows you to seamlessly and securely verify your user's identity.
 Weavr will ask users to submit the necessary information and documentation so that they can get approved by financial providers.
 (Know Your Customer).
 We manage this verification flow; you embed it into your app.

-An Identity that hasn't passed due diligence cannot own instrumentsInstrument A financial product owned by an Identity.
+A customer that hasn't passed due diligence cannot own instrumentsInstrument A financial product owned by an Identity.
 There are two types: Managed Accounts (stored-value accounts that hold balances and can receive wire transfers) and Managed Cards (prepaid cards - virtual or physical - used for purchases). or move money.
 Keep this in mind when designing your onboarding UX.

 Who are your end customers?